Mohenjo Daro (film): Plot

-The film opens in 2016 BCE with Sarman (Hrithik Roshan), a young man from the village of Amri, who lost his parents at a young age.
+Sarman (Hrithik Roshan), a young man from the village of Amri, lost his parents at a young age.
 Sarman kills a crocodile that has been terrorizing his village's fishermen and is hailed as a hero.
 He asks his uncle, Durjan (Nitish Bharadwaj), to allow him to go to Mohenjo Daro to trade their family's goods, but his uncle refuses.
 Sarman attempts to sneak away to the city at night with his friend Hojo (Umang Vyas) but is caught by Durjan, who relents and allows both friends to go.
 He gives Sarman a seal that contains an inscription of a unicorn that Sarman often sees in his dreams, suggesting he uses it only once in a life-or-death situation.

 Arriving in Mohenjo Daro, Sarman learns that the city is ruled by the tyrannical Senate Chief Maham (Kabir Bedi) and his wicked son Moonja (Arunoday Singh).
 He also learns that the unicorn he sees in his dreams is the symbol of the city, and feels the city is oddly familiar to him.
 While Sarman is trading, Maham proposes to impose an additional tax on the farmers so that the city may grow, but Sarman leads the farmers to oppose the taxes so that their families don't starve to death.
 Sarman gains access to the upper city by showing his uncle's amulet and meets Chaani (Pooja Hegde), the daughter of the head priest (Manish Choudhary) of Mohenjo Daro.
 Sarman is enchanted by Chaani's beauty and charm and falls in love with her.
-Upon meeting, the head priest strangely appears to recognise Sarman.
+Upon meeting, the head priest seems to recognise Sarman.
 Chaani reveals to Sarman that she has been forcibly betrothed to Moonja.
 Maham discovers that Sarman and Chaani love each other and that Sarman is the leader of the tax revolt, so he challenges Sarman to fight Bakar and Zokar, his two champions.
 Sarman proposes that if he wins, Chaani will be released from her engagement, and Maham accepts the terms.